Communication disorders encompass a wide variety of problems in speech, language, and hearing.

 Speech and language impairments include voice disorder, articulation problems, fluency problems, aphasia, phonological problems, and delays in speech or language.
 Hearing impairments include partial hearing and deafness.
 We teach students to understand and treat these challenges throughout the entire lifespan of human development from early childhood through the elder years and encourage them to develop a holistic understanding of the communication process and to investigate new ways to expand the mind’s potential to formulate, absorb, and express ideas.
 We are consistently ranked one of the top programs in the United States.
-For example, the most recent version of US News and World Report ranked Speech and Language Pathology #10 an Audiology #21.
+For example, the most recent version of US News and World Report ranked Speech and Language Pathology #7 and Audiology #13.

 Join us Friday, March 30, 2018 | BMC 5.208 | 1:00pm Featuring: Title: What do language disorders reveal about the brain?
 From classic models to network approaches Ralf Schlosser, Ph.D.
 Title: Autism Spectrum Disorders in Children: Technology Innovations, Research, and Evidence-based Practice

 Adjunct Professor, Department of Neurology, University of California, Davis